-You die – Like any life insurance policy, when you pass away your beneficiaries will receive the tax-free death benefit.
+- You die.
+Like any life insurance policy, when you die, you get a tax-free death benefit.

-This policy is a combination of life insurance policy with complete benefits for long-term care services and supports.
-Lincoln’s MoneyGuard II can be paid with a single premium or guaranteed premium which can NEVER increase
+This policy is a combination of a life insurance policy with comprehensive benefits for long-term care services and supports.
+Lincoln's MoneyGuard III's premium can be paid with a single premium or guaranteed premium which can NEVER increase.

-- Zero-day elimination period for any long-term care service
+- Zero-day elimination period for any long-term care services

 - Caregiving training

 - Death benefit with a guaranteed minimum death benefit even if you receive long-term care benefits

 - Tax-Free Long-Term Care benefits.
 The death benefit is also tax-free.

 - Single pay premium or pay annually for 10 to 15 years at most ages.
 The premium can never increase